Wells Fargo Center

-The Flyers reputation for being a brutal opponent was soon known around the league and their games were especially dreaded by the competition.
+The Flyers reputation for being a brutal opponent was soon known around the league and their games were especially dreaded by their rivals.
 Despite their ability to out-muscle their opponents, the Flyers were able to put together a strong game with players like Bobby Clarke, Bernie Parent, and Rick MacLeish leading the way to victory.

 By the 1973-74 season, the Flyers were poised for a deep playoff run.
 A 50 win team in the regular season, Philadelphia breezed through the Atlanta Flames in the first round of the playoffs before winning a difficult seven game series against the New York Rangers.
 Reaching the Stanley Cup for the first time in their history, the Flyers went to work on the Boston Bruins.
 After losing in game one, the Flyers took game two in overtime and won two more, pushing Boston to the brink of elimination.
 The Bruins made a strong showing in game five, winning 5-1, but ultimately did not have enough left in the tank to force a game seven.
 The Flyers would win game six by a score of 1-0 to capture their first Stanley Cup Championship.

 Eager to protect their championship title, the Flyers put up 51 wins in the 1974-75 season, again taking first place in their division.
 In a fashion similar to the year before, the Flyers swept the Maple Leafs in round one before advancing past the New York Islanders in a seven game semifinal.
 Defending the Cup against the Buffalo Sabres, the Flyers prevailed in six games to become back to back champions of hockey.

 Four more Stanley Cup Finals appearances for the team would yield no more championships.
 The Flyers head into the 2018-2019 season hungry for a third title.
-Despite great play from amazing stars in Philadelphia, the Cup drought continues.
+Despite great play over the years from some amazing stars in Philadelphia, the Cup drought continues.